Final year - Music

 Additional seminars, workshops and concerts with BCMG (Birmingham Contemporary Music Group) are an integral and quality part of the course.
 Attendance is required (10% of the final mark) and one mark will be subtracted for each unjustified absence.
 Bona fide membership of New Music Ensemble so as to develop an understanding of twentieth century performance practices is also required.

-Regular individual tuition (11 hours) on either an instrument or voice with approved tutors at the Birmingham Conservatoire or employed by the University of Birmingham.
+This module comprises: regular individual tuition (10 hours) on either an instrument or voice with approved tutors at the Royal Birmingham Conservatoire or employed by the University of Birmingham; also occasional seminars/workshops on stagecraft and programming.
+An accompanist is available for two hours in total, including rehearsal and recital time.